f0e/clipper/README.md

 Type `clipper` in the CS:GO console to view the list of commands.

+To view and manage clips go to http://localhost:4747

 ## faq

 Can I get banned for using this?